-Often when in recovery from addiction, focus tends to be rightly put upon the physical effects of continued use of drugs and what it can do to the major organs of the body like the heart and liver.
+Often when in recovery from addiction, focus tends to be rightly put upon the physical effects of continued use of drugs and what they can do to the major organs of the body like the heart and liver.
 But how does recovery from drug abuse affect the largest organ of the body – the skin?
 It’s perhaps one of the more overlooked aspects of returning to good health again.

 Initially, drug addiction may not cause many changes to your physical appearance.
 But over time, it might start to become more apparent that your overall health is suffering.
 It’s a generally accepted wisdom that how healthy your skin looks is often a reflection of any internal health problems you may have.

-Some of the issues you may notice on your skin in recovery from addiction:
+Issues you may notice on your skin in recovery from addiction:

 Dry/flaky/eczema patches – Drug use of any kind may potentially excessively dry and irritate your skin.
 This can cause flaky patches and conditions like eczema to flare up.
 Dryness can often be caused by dehydration, as the body struggles to remove toxins from the liver and kidneys.
 Simple changes like drinking more water can help, as can using good quality and highly emollient moisturizers two or three times daily.
 Introducing a regimen of oils into the diet and into skincare can also be highly beneficial.
 Supplements that contain flaxseed oil, or omega 3,6 and 9 will not only help with the health and strength of your internal organs as you recover but will hugely benefit the elasticity and moisture content of your skin and hair when taken long term.